 Deanna has received widespread renown for her work in combining jazz and liturgy.
 Whether you’re curious about what a jazz church service can look and sound like, need sheet music resources, or want to commission Deanna to compose a new work for your community, you’re in the right place.

-Preview Deanna’s upcoming jazz hymns recording!
+Preview and pre-order Deanna’s upcoming jazz hymns recording, Makes the Heart to Sing!
 Until June 15, you can hear clips from four tracks and place a pre-order for the 14-track jazz hymns recording for $8 HERE at BANDCAMP.
 For $20, you can pre-order the recording and a corresponding sheet music e-book including 13 fully notated piano parts and lead sheets (see a sample HERE, or view an excerpt from Deanna’s 2009 songbook, From This Place, HERE, for a sense of what to expect).

 JAZZ WORSHIP SERVICES